 - To regularly review the policy and practice in order to achieve best practice.

 Your child’s needs will be met within the class supported by high quality teaching, including planning which takes account of the needs of each child.
 The progress of all children is reviewed on a regular basis.
 If necessary, the class teacher will work with the SENDCO to produce a plan for your child and set appropriate targets.
 If needed an individual programme of additional support will be put in place.
 This will be reviewed at least three times a year and updated as needed.
 Sometimes the school will seek support from outside services.
 This will be discussed with you and a referral made with your permission.

 If your child requires specific equipment to help access the curriculum then it will be purchased.
 The governors are responsible for ensuring that SEND funding is used well and that all pupils are given the help that they need to make good progress.
 There is a SEND Governor who meets with the SENDCO regularly.

 Types of SEND

-At Bishop Ian Ramsey Church of England Primary School, we have experience of supporting children and young people with a wide range of need including: Autism, Anger Management, Anxiety, Bereavement, Counselling, Social Skills and using Lego Therapy.
+At Bishop Ian Ramsey Church of England Primary School, we have experience of supporting children and young people with a wide range of need including: Autism, Anger Management, Anxiety, Bereavement, Counselling, Social Skills and Communication Difficulties.